src52/portfolio/content/projects/reverse-engineered.md

 - Reverse-engineered the networking protocol, documenting 60 different packets
 - Built a custom server from scratch using [Netty](https://netty.io/) to accept these packets, restoring original online functionality

-I embarked on this project because of all the fun I had playing an old Java-browser game called *Arcanists* as a young teen (Back when Java applets could load in browsers!)
+I began this project because of all the fun I had as a teenager playing an old Java-browser game called *Arcanists* (Back when Java applets could load in browsers!)

-*Arcanists* was a *tactical-artillery* style game, where players control a wizard.
+Unfortunately, the game went permanently offline in 2018, but I always had a soft spot for it, so I decided to bring it back from the dead. *Arcanists* was a *tactical-artillery* style game where players control a wizard.
 They choose a set of spells, then try to defeat their opponents in an arena!
 If you ever played the game [Worms](https://en.wikipedia.org/wiki/Worms_(1995_video_game)) from the mid-90s, this was basically a clone of it, but with wizards and magic instead!

 When I started this project in October 2024, I didn't expect much to come of it.
 It all started with a single Java executable, a heavily obfuscated .jar file of the *Arcanists* client shortly before the game went offline.